scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 where `to` is the X-Chain address the AVAX is being sent to.

-Just as before, this returns the transaction ID, and we can check that the transaction was committed with another call to `platform.getTxStatus`.
+This returns the transaction ID, and we can check that the transaction was committed with another call to `platform.getTxStatus`.
+Again, make sure that the amount you're sending exceeds the transaction fee.

 ## Import AVAX to the X-Chain from the P-Chain